aallali/aallali/README.md

 	<li><b>Open Source Tools:</b></li>
 	<ul>
 		<li>
-			<a href="https://github.com/aallali/deepeye">DeepEye</a>: a CLI written in GO, allows you to run advanced search queries on large size files.
+			<a href="https://github.com/aallali/deepeye">DeepEye</a>: a CLI written in GO, allows you to run advanced search queries on large size files from your terminal.
 		</li>
 	</ul>
 	<li><b>Algorithms Implementation</b></li>